v3io/helm-charts/stable/mlrun-kit/README.md

 If your kubernetes cluster is running inside a VM, as is the case when using minikube, the kubernetes services won't be available on their node ports (which are used by default for simplicity) on the local interfaces but on the virtual machine's interface.
-If you're using the kit inside a minikube cluster, pass the VM address in the `global.externalAddress` chart value like so:
+If you're using the kit inside a minikube cluster, pass the VM address in the `global.externalHostAddress` chart value like so:

 ```bash
 $ helm --namespace mlrun \